AetherraLabs/Aetherra/Aetherra/README.md

 ## License

-MIT License - see LICENSE file for details.
+GPL-3.0-only — see the root LICENSE file for full terms.